Screening novel cathode materials from the Energy-GNoME database using MACE machine learning force field and DFT: Method

+where $0 \le x \le 1$ is the fractional occupation of intercalation sites, $E(\mathrm{A}_{x}\mathrm{B})$ is the total internal energy per formula unit of the host framework at composition $x$, $E(\mathrm{B})$ is the reference energy of the pristine (fully de-intercalated) host framework, and $E(\mathrm{A}\mathrm{B})$ represents the energy of the fully intercalated reference phase.

-where $0 \le x \le 1$, $A$ is the working ion (e.g., Li, Na) and M denotes the transition metal in the oxide host.
-The energies E of each phase are either MACE predicted energy or DFT computed energy.
-This quantity describes the relative stability of the intermediate phase $A_xMO_2$, with respect to the fully intercalated $AMO_2$ and de-intercalated $MO_2$ phases, where thermodynamically stable phases lie on the convex hull of the composition-energy ($x$ vs. $E_f$) diagram.
+The potential energies $E$ of each phase are either MACE predicted energy or DFT computed energy.
+This quantity describes the relative stability of the intermediate phase $\mathrm{A}_{x}\mathrm{B}$, with respect to the fully intercalated $\mathrm{A}\mathrm{B}$ and de-intercalated $\mathrm{B}$ phases, where thermodynamically stable phases lie on the convex hull of the composition-energy ($x$ vs. $\Delta E_f$) diagram (Fig.~\ref{fig:convex_hull_ave_V_LiCoO2}).

-The voltage profile $V\left(x_1, x_2\right)$ is computed as a piece-wise approximation as the following \cite{Urban2016}:
+The voltage profile $V(x_1,x_2)$ is computed as a piecewise constant approximation between two adjacent stable compositions $x_1 > x_2$ along the intercalation pathway as~\cite{Urban2016}:

-where $\mathrm{A}_{\mathrm{x}_1} \mathrm{MO}_2$ and $\mathrm{A}_{\mathrm{x}_2} \mathrm{MO}_2$ are thermodynamically stable phases with $x_1>x_2$.
+where $\mathrm{A}_{x_1}\mathrm{B}$ and $\mathrm{A}_{n x_2}\mathrm{B}$ are thermodynamically stable phases, $n$ is the number of electrons transferred per intercalated ion, $F$ is the Faraday constant,and $E(\mathrm{A})$ is the reference energy of the working-ion reservoir.
 At low temperatures, entropic contributions are negligible, and the energies $E$ can be equated to the internal energy.
-To estimate the average voltage for a given cathode, it is enough to compute the energy of the fully intercalated phase, fully de-intercalated phase, and the chemical potential of the working ion \cite{Urban2016}:
+Once the voltage profile is constructed, the average voltage value can be determined by averaging the voltage profile and the specific energy $e$ can be obtained from the average voltage and the theoretical maximum capacity.
+Alternatively, to find the average voltage, $\overline{V}$, for a given cathode, it is enough to compute the energy of the fully intercalated phase, fully de-intercalated phase, and the chemical potential of the working ion \cite{Urban2016}:

+The maximum volumetric expansion is determined as the relative change between the maximum and minimum volumes: